-Our External Audit Plan 2014/15 explained our risk-based approach to VFM work.
-We have now completed the work to support our 2014/15 VFM conclusion.
+Our External Audit Plan 2015/16 explained our risk-based approach to VFM work.
+We are in completion stage of our work to support our 2015/16 VFM conclusion.
 This included:

 - assessing the potential VFM risks and identifying the residual audit risks for our VFM conclusion; - considering the results of any relevant work by the Authority and other inspectorates and review agencies in relation to these risk areas; and - carrying out additional risk-based work.